A meshless data-tailored approach to compute statistics from scattered data with adaptive radial basis functions: Methodology

 \section{Methodology}

 We start with a brief review of the fundamentals of constrained and penalized RBF regression in Sec.~\ref{sec2p1}.
 Section~\ref{sec2p2} introduces the methodology for anisotropic adaptation, while Sec.~\ref{sec2p3} presents the gradient-informed extension.
 For clarity and simplicity, the method is described in two dimensions to streamline the notation; however, its extension to three dimensions is straightforward.
+We consider datasets of scattered measurements, as typically encountered in particle-based velocimetry, assuming a sampling density sufficient for standard reconstruction of flow gradients.
+Our goal is not to probe the limits of RBF regression under extreme sparsity, but to enhance its accuracy and efficiency through adaptive, anisotropic formulations, given a baseline regime where the reconstruction problem is well-posed.